komikku-app/komikku-extensions/CONTRIBUTING.md

 - After a chapter list for the manga is fetched and the app is going to cache the data, `prepareNewChapter` will be called.
 - `SChapter.date_upload` is the [UNIX Epoch time](https://en.wikipedia.org/wiki/Unix_time) **expressed in milliseconds**.
-    - If you don't pass `SChapter.date_upload`, the app will use the fetch date instead, but it's recommended to always fill it if it's available.
+    - If you don't pass `SChapter.date_upload` and leave it zero, the app will use the default date instead, but it's recommended to always fill it if it's available.
     - To get the time in milliseconds from a date string, you can use a `SimpleDateFormat` like in the example below.

       ```kotlin